Jbleezy/BO2-Reimagined/README.md

 * Added falling hands anim from Origins
 * Added crafting sound and item pick up sound
 * Removed player spawn point in the Acid Trap
+* Zombies spawn in the Docks Gates zone when players are in the Docks zone (and vice versa)
 * Acid Trap: kills on any round (normally stops killing after round 158 on PC)
 * Acid Trap: kills zombies instantly
 * Acid Trap: decreased player damage from 75% of max health to 50% of max health